 Temporary food establishments which operate in connection with a fair, carnival, circus, public exhibition or other similar gathering must possess a permit to operate from Catawba County Environmental Health.
 These stands must meet the requirements contained in 15A NCAC 18A .2635.

-The Catawba County Environmental Health Department has developed a brochure called Temporary Food Establishment Requirements (PDF).
-It is also available in Espanol (PDF), and Hmong (PDF) to assist vendors in understanding the requirements contained in these rules.
+The Catawba County Environmental Health Department has developed a brochure called Temporary Food Establishment Requirements.
+It is also available in Spanish, and Hmong to assist vendors in understanding the requirements contained in these rules.
 Vendors should review this brochure and contact Catawba County Environmental Health with any questions.
-The Temporary Food Stand Guidelines & Permit Application (PDF) must be submitted to Catawba County Environmental Health no less than two weeks before the first anticipated day of operation.
+The Temporary Food Stand Guidelines & Permit Application must be submitted to Catawba County Environmental Health no less than two weeks before the first anticipated day of operation.
 Click here for fees.

 Festival organizers should include a copy of the brochure, along with the application, in the information package sent to potential festival vendors.
 Organizers should also submit to the Catawba County Environmental Health Department a list of all food vendors who will be participating in the event.

 The brochure discusses the requirements and standards for these requirements, including:

 - Conducting all operations under a tent or in an approved enclosure